 This enormous network dates back to Stone Age, stretching across Europe from Scotland to Turkey.
 Its original purpose still remains unknown, creating multiple theories and speculations.

-German archaeologist Dr Heinrich Kusch, in his book on the ancient superhighways named ‘Secrets of the Underground Door to an Ancient World’ (Original title in German: “Tore zur Unterwelt: Das Geheimnis der unterirdischen Gänge aus uralter Zeit…”) revealed that underground tunnels were dug under literally hundreds of Neolithic settlements all over Europe.
+German archaeologist Dr. Heinrich Kusch, in his book on the ancient superhighways named ‘Secrets of the Underground Door to an Ancient World’ (Original title in German: “Tore zur Unterwelt: Das Geheimnis der unterirdischen Gänge aus uralter Zeit…”) revealed that underground tunnels were dug under literally hundreds of Neolithic settlements all over Europe.

 ‘In Bavaria, in Germany, alone we have found 700 meters of these underground tunnel networks.
-In Styria, in Austria, we have found 350 meters,’ supported Dr Kusch.
+In Styria, in Austria, we have found 350 meters,’ supported Dr. Kusch.
 ‘Across Europe, there were thousands of them – from the north in Scotland down to the Mediterranean.

 Although many people consider Stone Age humans primitive, some extraordinary discoveries such as the 12,000-year-old temple called Gobekli Tepe in Turkey and Stonehenge in England, both demonstrating advanced astronomical knowledge, prove that they were not so primitive after all.

 According to some scientists, these tunnels were created in order to protect humans from their predators.
 Another theory supports that they were used as a way for people to travel, like motorways are today, or move safely, sheltered from bad weather conditions or dangerous situations like war and violence.

 Whatever reason this extraordinary network of tunnels was created for, it remains a unique structure that amazes scientists all over the world.
 The archaeological research will certainly answer the question of the real purpose of these tunnels in the future.
-The secrets of the past are yet to be revealed.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.